gsurma/sleepless_mac/README.md

 Status bar app that prevents your mac from sleeping.

 ## How to use it?
-* Download the .app from the Application folder
+* Download the Sleepless Mac.app from the Application folder
 * Or clone the repo and build it yourself

 ## Screenshots